-- a. it is well-related to a defined settlement or there are operational or sustainability reasons why it needs to be elsewhere; - b. it does not cause harm to, and where appropriate enhances, the ecological, landscape and heritage significance of the proposed location; - c. the impact of the scale, character and location of the development on both its immediate surroundings and the wider landscape are minimised as far as possible; and - d. adequate servicing can be provided, including water supply, electricity and for sewage and waste disposal.
+- a. it is well-related to a defined settlement unless there are robust operational or sustainability reasons why it needs to be located elsewhere; - b. it does not cause harm to, and where appropriate, enhances the ecological, landscape and heritage significance of the proposed location; - c. the impact of the scale, character and location of the development on both its immediate surroundings and the wider landscape are minimised as far as possible; - d. adequate servicing can be provided, including water supply, electricity and for sewage and waste disposal; and - e. it will not have an adverse impact on any internationally or nationally designated wildlife site through increased visitor pressure.

-Where tourist accommodation is approved appropriate planning conditions will be used to prevent permanent sole or main residential use.
+Where tourist accommodation is approved appropriate planning conditions will be used to prevent occupation as a person's permanent sole or main residential use.